eponsonby/Odin_Project_Notes/DOM_Manipulation.md

 # What is the DOM?
 - The Document Object Model is a tree-like representation of the contents on a webpage or document - a tree of "nodes".
 - One of the most useful abilities of JavaScript is the ability to manipulate the DOM
+- The DOM is the browsers internal programmatic representation of the web page.
+It can be manipulated by languages like JS, changing the page without changing the HTML
 - [From Wikipedia:](https://en.wikipedia.org/wiki/Document_Object_Model) it is an API (application programming interface) that treats an HTML or an XML document as a tree structure wherein each node is an object representing part of the document.
 DOM methods allow programmatic access to the tree; with them one can change the structure, style, or content of a document.
 Nodes can have event handlers attached to them.
 - ![DOM Model](https://www.w3schools.com/js/pic_htmltree.gif "DOM Model")